ShipanLiu/Betriebssystem_c_code/README.md

 User Guide:

-01-all folders that start with "z" have nothing to do with the russian army but just means they belong to the WS22/23, same as all the folders start with "u" means they belong to SS2022
+01-all folders that start with "z" just means they belong to the WS22/23, same as all the folders start with "u" means they belong to SS2022

 02-the Wiederholung Klausur is way much easier than then first Klausur.